EvanDaley/Three.js-M4NG0-Framework-DEPRECATED/readme.md

 # Three.js Multi-Scene Framework
 This project gives you a starting ground for a `multi-scene` project with three.js.

-- Clean reusable project structure.
-Easily adaptable for websites, portfolio projects, or games
+- Clean reusable project structure
 - Assets management is greatly simplified.
 Models and textures are loaded asynchronously and can be shared between scenes
 - One renderer, and one full-screen canvas
 - Helper methods make it easy to create scenes and swap between them
 - Webpack configuration makes it easy to build for production

 Optional advanced features:
-- Deploy to github pages with one npm command
+- GSAP provides a simple API for extremely customizable animations
-- Use GSAP to animate complex HTML overlays
+- Customizable loading screen
-- Customize the loading screen
+- Deploy your site to `github pages` with `npm run ship`.

 ## Live Demo
 See the live demo here: [TODO]